China, in global campaign, vaccinates its people in Thailand

 Thailand has a population of about 70 million.
 More than 2.5 million are from neighboring countries, including Cambodia, Laos and Myanmar.
 Many are employed on construction sites and in factories.

 Chinese nationals are the most numerous foreigners living in Thailand who are not from neighboring countries.
-They are the only foreigners being vaccinated under the “Spring Sprouts" campaign.
+They are the only foreigners being vaccinated under the “Spring Sprout" campaign.

 Natapanu Nopakun, deputy Foreign Ministry spokesman, said Thursday there are around 1.3 million legal migrant workers in Bangkok and its vicinity and more than 1 million illegal ones across the country.
 The Labor Ministry intends to inoculate them as well because their high mobility is a risk factor in curbing infections.